2025–26 Chicago Bulls season: Draft

 The Bulls entered the draft with one first-round selection and one second-round selection.
+While their original 2025 second-round pick ended up with the Sacramento Kings via San Antonio Spurs, the Bulls acquired a different 2025 second-round pick from Sacramento as an exchange for DeMar DeRozan in a 2024 trade.
 Chicago notably lost a coin toss against the Dallas Mavericks for higher draft lottery odds, which subsequently later led to Dallas claiming the #1 pick of the draft.

+The Bulls later traded the #45 pick to the Los Angeles Lakers in exchange for cash and the #55 pick, Lachlan Olbrich.